VizierDB/vizier-scala/README.md

 ##### Run Test Cases

 We suggest using at least mill version 0.9.8 (released May 27, 2021), as it has somewhat better support for specs2 testing.

-**Note**: Due to an incompatibility between `mill` and Spark, you can not run test cases on Java 9+.
-If Spark helpfully informs you that `csv` is not a defined data type, please downgrade to Java 8.

 ```
 mill vizier.test